kolaoba/alx-system_engineering-devops/0x01-shell_permissions/README.md

 10-mirror_permission script mirrors permissions of file named olleh to hello file 11-directories_permissions script adds execute permission to all subdirectories of current directory for owner, group and all others leaving files unchanged
-12-directory_permissions creates a directory called my_dir and sets permissions to 751
+12-directory_permissions creates a directory called my_dir and sets permissions to 751 13-change_group changes group owner to school for hello file